wso2/docs-is/en/docs/learn/configuring-sms-otp.md

 		</tr>
 		<tr>
             <td>TokenExpiryTime</td>
             <td>SMS OTP does not have a default validity period.
 Therefore, you must explicitly configure it by adding the <code>TokenExpiryTime</code> parameter.
-The value provided for the parameter is considered as seconds.</td>
+The value provided for the parameter is considered in seconds.</td>
 		</tr>
     </tbody>
 </table>